About OSIRIS-REx

 When its solar panels are deployed, OSIRIS-REx can generate up to 3,000 watts of power.
 Although OLA contains approximately 4,000 mechanical parts and 3,000 electrical parts, the sophisticated instrument uses only 75W – similar to a lightbulb!

-OSIRIS-REx's Sample Return Capsule is equipped with a heat shield and parachutes to keep the asteroid sample intact as it enters Earth's atmosphere and to ensure a soft landing.
+OSIRIS-REx's sample return capsule was equipped with a heat shield and parachutes to keep the asteroid sample intact as it entered Earth's atmosphere and to ensure a soft landing.

 Length | 6.2 m with solar panels deployed |